Terevenen2/LOL-Client-TOOL/README.md

  - Handle if the tool start and the client isnt runing
  - Change status to online, offline or mobile (make it realy work)
  - Play again still have issues
+ - If champion in ban list is already ban the tool crash

  ## Known problems I don't know how to fix
  - The application don't work on Chinese server